-Board of Directors: The Board of Directors is the supervisory body for decision-making on important matters of management policy and business execution.
+Board of Directors: The Board of Directors is the supervisory body for decision-making on important management of the Company from independent and third-party viewpoints matters of management policy and business execution.
 To ensure Board diversity, male and female directors with differing backgrounds have been appointed, including some with overseas business experience.
 The Board of Directors is chaired by President Nobuki Kemmoku.